mildsunrise/university-4b-tfg/memory/sota.md

 #### Skipping the cache

 Some operations may skip the writeback cache.
-In this case step 2 is not performed (thus, the memory subsystem is not involved); the BIO is immediately scheduled and completes when issued to the disk.
+In this case step 2 is not performed (thus, the memory subsystem is not involved); the I/O operation is immediately scheduled and completes when issued to the disk.
 There are many ways for this to happen:

-- From userspace, if the file was opened with `O_DIRECT`.
+- From userspace, if the file was open with `O_DIRECT`.
 This is a POSIX flag that does precisely that; it instructs operations on the file to skip caching.

   A related option is `O_SYNC`, which instructs data to be written synchronously to disk.
 They have different meanings, but `O_SYNC` involves among other things skipping the cache.